Zap123/JGallery/README.md

 JGallery
 ========

-A Class to visualize an image gallery of a folder
+A Class to visualize an image gallery of a folder in HTML/CSS

 ![Screenshot](demo.png)

 **Usage**:
->java JGallery path/to/a/directory
+>JGallery path/to/a/directory

-then open the file gallery.html in a browser.
+then open the file myphotogallery.html inside the directory in a browser.